MirandaBillue/First-Project/README.md

 Click the link to see the application. https://github.com/MirandaBillue/SweetTooth.git   Once your in just type something sweet and enjoy!

 ### FUTURE ENHANCEMENTS:
-The ability to get my links to work properly also, the ability to save all your favorite recipes to localstorage.
+The ability to get my links to work properly also, the ability to save all your favorite recipes to localstorage.ma